vsivsi/meteor-job/README.md

 Refreshes the current job object state with the state on the remote job Collection.
 Note that if you subscribe to the job Collection, the job documents will stay in sync with the server automatically via Meteor reactivity.

 `options:`

 * `getLog` -- If true, also refresh the jobs log data (which may be large).
 Default: `false`
 * `getFailures` -- If true, also refresh the jobs failure results (which may be large).
 Default: `false`

 `callback(error, result)` -- Result is true if refresh was successful.
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.

 ```js
 job.refresh(function (err, result) {